Last Updated on December 26, 2022 by admin

 How many days do you need in Waikiki?

 We recommend that you spend at least 3 days in Waikiki.
-You’ll want to spend at least one day at the beach, one day seeing the sites around town, and perhaps one more for a day trip excursion.
+You’ll want to spend at least one day at the beach, one day seeing the sites around town, and perhaps one more day for an excursion.
 Of course, if you can spend more time in Waikiki, there’s plenty to do!

 What are some things to do in Oahu at night?